KotRukodel/BitViper/README.md

 ## Usage

-1. Set up your configuration parameters
+1. Set up your configuration parameters in config.py
 2. Run the bot:

 ```bash